blazingkin/blz-ospl/README.md

 2.)
 Download the blz-ospl project from github

 3.)
-Add an alias for blz-ospl, this can be done with
+Add an alias for blz-ospl, this can be done by adding the following line to your ~/.bashrc

 > alias blz-ospl=INSTALLDIRECTORY/blz-ospl.sh